 When I first heard about the Food Desert Challenge and how to eat for $5 a day, I was excited to try it.
 Although it did seem quite daunting, even for someone like me who is a food planning – food prepping – coupon clipping diva!
 I’ll run through the plan, the menu (including organic!), the cost, the lessons learned, and the results.
 Oh and PS – if you are here thinking it’s a food dessert challenge, please don’t be disappointed – it’s still good information!

 The challenge has been done several ways – one with $5 TOTAL spent on food per day, and one with $5 per person per day.
 I added my own spin on this, as I also wanted to show how to eat HEALTHY on $5 a day.

 Assumptions and Constraints

-I bought main food only.
+I bought primary food only.
 Things like oil, spices, etc were not included, as the assumption they would already be a pantry staple.
 I also assumed that someone would have at least one basic blender or food processor available.
 You will see on the receipt that I added in the oats.
 We had so many at home, it would have been wasteful to purchase another container of them.
 Additionally, we had fresh kale growing in the garden, so I used that.
-Don’t have an outside space for a garden?
+Don’t have outside space for a garden?
 Grow food in a container on your porch or even inside your home!

 Purchase one large meat.
 Meat is generally cheaper in a bulk size such as a whole chicken or beef roast.
 Dried beans, rice, and oats.
 Three of the most economical, versatile, and filling foods on the planet!
 Fruits and vegetables.
 Mix organic with frozen and fresh.
 Purchase produce in season as it’s less expensive.
 Each food needs to supply two or three meals.